 - Identify yourself with a character or theme.

-- Examine the connection you recognized, allowing catharsis to take place (or at least vicarious living).
+- Examine the connection you recognized, allowing catharsis to take place.

 - Juxtapose (compare and contrast) your circumstances with the theme, plot, and/or character in order to gain insight into your own issue (this may involve creative writing).